Meet Your Late Night Live Production Team

 Keyboards (also bass guitar, backing vocals) - - 4th CTTE - - Favorite Aritsts: Yes, ELP, Rush, Genesis

 All I wanted was fifteen minutes, a piano, and an audience.
-Found it more the first year than the second year (although getting to play Gates *FOR* Patrick Moraz was a serious feather!); would like to find it again this year.
-Would like to find more people to sing with.
-Am interested in a Yes epic (or two) or song (or more), but can play somewhat out of my wheelhouse if the tune catches my interest hard enough.
-If you don't ask, the question is no, so if you need a keyman or backing vocalist for something, please ask.
-I consider invitations to be an honour.
+Found it more the first year than the second year (although getting to play Gates *FOR* Patrick Moraz was a serious feather!); would like to find it again the third year.
+Would like to find more people to sing with; want to tackle an epic tune this time around.
+Would like to find my way in to the world, as it were.
+Third time's the charm, they say.

 Evel Knievel, you got nothin' on me.
 Here I go...